Journaling for Mental Health

 Providing an opportunity for positive self-talk and identifying negative thoughts and behaviors

-When you've got a problem and you're stressed, keeping a journal can help you identify what’s causing that stress or anxiety.
+When you have a problem and you're stressed, keeping a journal can help you identify what’s causing that stress or anxiety.
 Then, once you’ve identified your stressors, you can work on a plan to resolve the problems and, in turn, reduce stress.

 Keep in mind that journaling is just one aspect of a healthy lifestyle for better managing stress, anxiety, and mental health conditions.
 To get the most benefits, be sure you also: